About our School

 The school was last inspected by Ofsted in January 2016.
 This inspection graded our school as ‘Good’ in all areas.
 We are now working on the improvements identified by the inspection and aspire to become ‘Outstanding’.

-We are a Healthy School and have three times been awarded The Basic Skills Quality Mark.
-We have a Silver ECO Award and we have achieved the Bronze Sainsbury’s School Games Mark Award for commitment, engagement and delivery of competitive school sport.
-We also have ‘Sun Safe’ status, demonstrating our commitment to keeping children safe from the damage that can be caused by the sun’s UV rays.
-We are currently working towards The STOP Campaign, which is Derbyshire’s Preventing and Tackling Bullying Award.
+We have been awarded The Basic Skills Quality Mark.
+We have achieved the Silver Sainsbury’s School Games Mark Award for commitment, engagement and delivery of competitive school sport.
+We have achieved Derbyshire’s Preventing and Tackling Bullying Award.